python-poetry/poetry/README.md

 poetry = 'poetry:console.run'
 ```

-Here, we will have the `poetry` script installed which will execute `console.run` in the `poetry` package.
+After installing a package with the above toml, `poetry` will be a global command available from the command line that will execute `console.run` in the `poetry` package.

 ### `extras`